wp-plugins/xili-language/readme.txt

 13. xili-language: Post Edit UI - Check option to auto search will be useful for editor when working on existing posts and with multiple authors.

 == Changelog ==
-= 1.5.0 = incorporate automatic detection of theme domain for WP 3.0 (compatible with WP 2.9.x)
-= 1.4.1 = wp_title translation for categories, () suppressed in cats list display -see FAQ-, auto-search linked posts option = 1.4.0 = Option to modify home query according rules by chief editor.
+= 1.5.2 = incorporate automatic detection of theme domain for WP 3.0 (mono and multisite) (compatible with WP 2.9.x) = 1.4.1 = wp_title translation for categories, () suppressed in cats list display -see FAQ-, auto-search linked posts option = 1.4.0 = Option to modify home query according rules by chief editor.
 Fixes gold functions.
 New Recent Posts Widget.
 = 1.3.1 = Just to correct a minor omission - Add New works now for linked pages.